dibalokechanda/dibalokechanda.github.io/_posts/2023-08-22-kl-divergence-blog.md

 \underbrace{H(p,q)}_{\text{Cross-Entropy between $p$ and $q$}} = \underbrace{D_{KL}(p||q)}_{\text{KL Divergence between $p$ and $q$} }+ \underbrace{H(p)}_{\text{Entropy of distribution $p$}}
 $$

-In the context of a supervised classification problem, it is a common practice to use cross-entropy as a cost fucntion.
-You can think of $p$ as the true underlying data distribution and $q$ is the parameterized predicted distribution.
+In the context of a supervised classification problem, it is a common practice to use cross-entropy as a cost function.
+You can think of $p$ as the true underlying data distribution and $q$ as the parameterized predicted distribution.
 The distribution $q$ is parameterized because it is controlled by the model parameters.
-One important thing to notice here, $H(p)$ equates to a constant value from optimization perspective because it does not contain $q$.
+One important thing to notice here, $H(p)$ equates to a constant value from an optimization perspective because it does not contain $q$.

 # References